them4g/assignment_for_frontend/README.md

-# assignment_for_frontend
-Test assignment for frontend developers.
+# Assignment for frontend developers